Q&A

 Creating the reservoir will help protect the River Test and River Itchen in Hampshire.
 By using the reservoir to supply our own customers, we can share supplies from our other water sources with Southern Water.
 This means they will be able to reduce the amount of water that they take from these rare and sensitive chalk streams, which are home to many species.

-We would need to remove 12.5 hectares of ancient woodland to build the reservoir and we have reduced this as much as possible by changing the design.
+We needed to remove 12.5 hectares of ancient woodland to build the reservoir and we reduced this as much as possible by changing the design.
 We’re committed to replanting and improving around 200 hectares of woodland and pasture both on and around the site and further afield to leave an overall positive gain for the environment and communities.

 How are you involving residents and communities and other organisations?